1,629 related texts · 12 related myths · Page 5 of 34

 The story of Og, King of Bashan, from Legends of the Jews, is a wild ride that explores just that!
 The Israelites, fresh from their victory against Sihon (a battle that, by the way...

 I'm not just talking metaphorically big, but physically, impossibly huge.
-Let's talk about Og, king of Bashan.
-Now, Og wasn't just tall; he was…unwieldy, let's say.
-Imagine someone...
+Let's Og wasn't just tall; he was…unwieldy, let's say.
+Imagine someone so massive that a regular wooden ch...

-It's not just a modern saying; it's a lesson woven deep into our traditions.
 Think about Moses, right before the Israelites are about to enter the Promised Land.
-He has some seriou...
+He has some serious things to say to them.
+Some… tough love, let's call it.
+But why does he wai...

 King Solomon, with his legendary wisdom, knew how to untangle even the most complex lies.
 We see this in one particular story recounted in Legends of the Jews by Louis Ginzberg.
 It...

 The ancient stories are full of that kind of energy.
 And no one knew it better than King Solomon, the wisest of all men.
-Imagine Solomon, holding court, his legendary wisdom radiat...
+Solomon, holding court, his legendary wisdom radiating outw...